popgengui/easypopr/README.md

 # easypopr
 An R package to run the population simulation program, EASYPOP

-You can install the package in your R installation using the devtools package, with the command:
+You can install the package in your R installation using the devtools package, with the R console command:

      devtools::install_github( "popgengui/easpopr" )

-You can use easypopr to setup (parameterize) an EASYPOP simulation with the R console entry,
+You can use easypopr to setup (parameterize) an EASYPOP simulation with the R console command,

      setup.easypop( <file_name> )

 and following the prompts.  <file_name> should name a file to which the program can write the values you enter at the prompts.
-You can then run EASYPOP using your entered values with,
+You can then run EASYPOP using your entered values from R with,

      run.easypop( <file_name> )